openshift/aws-account-operator/README.md

 ## 3.1.
 AccountPool Controller

 The accountpool-controller is triggered by an accountpool CR or an account CR.
-It is responsible for generating new account CRs.
+It is responsible for filling the Acccount Pool by generating new account CRs.

 It looks at the accountpool CR *spec.poolSize* and it ensures that the number of unclaimed accounts matchs the number of the poolsize.
 If the number of unclaimed accounts is less then the poolsize it creates a new account CR for the account-controller to process.